Tire balance: Static balance

 Static balance requires the wheel center of mass to be located on its axis of rotation, usually at the center of the axle on which it is mounted.
+This has some similarities to radial run-out, but involves where the center of mass is located, unlike radial run-out which involves the variance in the distance to the outer surface from the axis of rotation.
 Static balance can be measured by a static balancing machine where the tire is placed on a vertical, non-rotating spindle.
 If the center of mass of the tire is not located on this vertical axis, then gravity will cause the axis to deflect.
 The amount of deflection indicates the magnitude of the unbalance, and the orientation of the deflection indicates the angular location of the unbalance.
 In tire manufacturing factories, static balancers use sensors mounted to the spindle assembly.
 In tire retail shops, static balancers are usually non-rotating bubble balancers, where the magnitude and angle of the unbalance is indicated by the center bubble in an oil-filled glass sighting gauge.
 While some very small shops that lack specialized machines still do this process, they have been largely replaced in larger shops with machines.